holser/openstack-summit-paris-2014/markdown/01-Intro.md

 # Definitions and Scope of this talk
-\+ Failure of a single component at a single point in time
+\+ failure of a single component at a single point in time

-\- Force majeure events
+\- force majeure events

-\- Uncommon physical destruction (not deterioration) of components
+\- uncommon physical destruction (not deterioration) of components

 Note: Speaker - Vladimir Kuklin: